w3c/w3c-website-templates-bundle/docs/components/slider.md

 </script>
 ```

-An enhanced example is included in the [business ecosystem template](../templates/business-ecosystem.md).
+An example using this technique to include the script can be found in the [business ecosystem template](../templates/business-ecosystem.md).